hyperledger/fabric-chaincode-node/docs/tutorials/using-contractinterface.md

 - All the functions that are present in the prototype of a class that extends *Contract* will be invokable
 - The exports from the node module *MUST* include *contracts* that is an array of constructors (1 or more)
 - Each class *MAY* call in it's constructor pass a namespace.
 This is prefixed to each of the function names by an _  (underscore)
-- Each class *MAY* define functions that are executed before and functions that are executred after the invoked function.
+- Each class *MAY* define functions that are executed before and functions that are executed after the invoked function.
   - These are part of the same fabric transaction
   - They are scoped per namespace
 - Each class *MAY* define a function that would be executed if a matching function name does not exist; otherwise a 'no function exists' error will be thrown
 - If too many parameters are passed, they will be discarded
-- If too few parameters are passed, then the remainder will be set to undefiend
+- If too few parameters are passed, then the remainder will be set to undefined
 	- as per node.js language standard
 - Duplicate function names in a single class is an error
-- Any function that is dynamically added will not be registered as an invokeable function
+- Any function that is dynamically added will not be registered as an invokable function
 - There are no specific function that is invoked per Fabric's *init* chaincode spi.
-The inistantiate flow can pass function name and parameters; therefore consider a dedicated function that will be called for new chaincode deployments, and for upgrade deployments.
+The instantiate flow can pass function name and parameters; therefore consider a dedicated function that will be called for new chaincode deployments, and for upgrade deployments.

 ## Restrictions on programming in side a Contract function

-Hyperledger Fabric's consenusys algorithm permits the ability to use general purpose languages; rather than a more restricive language.
+Hyperledger Fabric's consensus algorithm permits the ability to use general purpose languages; rather than a more restrictive language.
 But the following restrictions apply

-- Functions should not create random variables, or use any function whos return values are functions of the current time or location of execution
+- Functions should not create random variables, or use any function whose return values are functions of the current time or location of execution
-  - i.e. the function will be excuted in another context (i.e. peer process).
-This could potentially be in a different timezone in a different locale.
+  - i.e. the function will be executed in another context (i.e. peer process).
+This could potentially be in a different time zone in a different locale.
 - Functions should be away that they may read state, and write state.
 But they are producing a set of changes that will be applied to the state.
 The implication is that updates to the state may not be read back.